Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 We use Sphinx's inheritance future for our Furo theme, which we set in `furo/base/theme.conf`.
 Sphinx will default to using all the files from Furo.
 But if we have a file with the same name as Furo, then Sphinx will use our copy.
 That allows us to override only what we care about.

 We try to keep changes to a minimum because every divergence we make from base Furo increases our maintenance burden.
-Bias towards only making changes that are important to the Qiskit brand.
-If the change would be generally useful to upstream Furo, try to upstream the change.
+Hence we prioritise only making changes that are important to the Qiskit brand.
+If the change would be generally useful to other users of Furo, we try to contribute upstream to the Furo project itself.

 ### How to change HTML
 Copy the HTML template from Furo and save it in the same file path.
 Then, at the top of the file, add this header: